 The primary responsibility of the Williamson County Sheriff’s Honor Guard is to provide ceremonial representation for law enforcement funerals.
 They also participate in the annual color guard parade during Law Enforcement Memorial Week.
 The Honor Guard occasionally posts colors during ceremonies of Law Enforcement functions or at other events when requested by the sheriff as representatives of his office.

 All members attend an annual 16-hour training class consisting of 4 hours of classroom instruction and 12 hours of practical instruction.
 The U.S. military drill and ceremony manuals are referenced for local practice and ceremony, and adaptations are made for traditional Law Enforcement funerals.
 All members are equally trained so that any person can fill in any position as needed.
 Members fill positions according to their strength in the area needed.

-The Williamson County Sheriff’s Office K9 Unit consists of four deputies and their canine partners.
-All four dogs are Belgian Malinois and are chosen for their high drive and constant willingness to work.
+The Williamson County Sheriff’s Office K9 Unit consists of six deputies and seven canines.
+All seven dogs are Belgian Malinois and are chosen for their high drive and constant willingness to work.
 The dogs are trained/certified in criminal apprehension, handler protection, tracking, and narcotics detection.

 Each K9 deputy of this unit has many years of experience as a dog handler and their combined efforts have contributed to the seizure and/or location of numerous fleeing suspects, missing persons, large amounts of narcotics, and drug currency over the years.

 The Williamson County Sheriff’s Office is proud of its “tough on crime” reputation and the dedication of the citizens who support this mission.
 We are committed to providing the community a safe environment through aggressive narcotics investigations and subsequent prosecution of offenders.